 The CurrentWare Suite provides both organizational and individual computer activity data, allowing you to identify and address high-risk or inappropriate user behaviors.
 These metrics can also be used to study the work habits of your highest performers, giving you insights into how you can improve the productivity and security of your workforce.

-When purchased individually, BrowseReporter, BrowseControl, and AccessPatrol start as low as $3.99 USD per license/per month (paid annually).
+When purchased individually, BrowseReporter, BrowseControl, and AccessPatrol start at $3.99 USD per license/per month (paid annually).
 The full CurrentWare Suite starts at $8.99 USD per license/per month and includes enPowerManager, a remote PC power management software for tracking and controlling computer power states.

 Employee Computer Monitoring Software